PennyLaneAI/pennylane/doc/introduction/measurements.rst

 ------

 To avoid dealing with long arrays for the larger numbers of shots, one can pass an argument counts=True to :func:`~pennylane.sample`.
-In this case the result will be a dictionnary indicating numbers of occurences for each unique sample.
+In this case, the result will be a dictionary containing the number of occurrences for each unique sample.
 The previous example will be modified as follows:

 .. code-block:: python